martin68/apt-smart/docs/index.rst

-apt-mirror-updater: Automated Debian/Ubuntu mirror selection
+apt-smart: Automated Debian/Ubuntu mirror selection
 ============================================================

-Welcome to the documentation of `apt-mirror-updater` version |release|!
+Welcome to the documentation of `apt-smart` version |release|!
 The following sections are available:

 .. contents::